omarmeciry21/Shopping-Cart/README.md

  - Core

 # UI Layer
-The first layer of the project was the user interface of the applications.
+The first layer of the project is the user interface of the applications.
 It includes all the screens and the widgets used in the app.
 It also contains any needed structures for managing the UI such as change notifiers.

 The screens contained in the app are:
 - Home